What is binge eating disorder?

 Overeating is consuming more food than your body needs at a given time, for instance having a second serving of dessert after a full meal because the food is available and very appealing.
 Most people overeat from time to time.
 This is entirely normal.

 Binge eating is much less common and is marked by psychological distress.
-A binge-eating episode involves:
+A binge eating episode involves:

-- eating an amount of food that is larger than what most people would eat in the same situation
+- eating an amount of food that is larger than what most people would eat in the same situation and

 - feeling out of control regarding what and how much is eaten and when to stop.